simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 When smpi/shared-malloc:global is used, the memory consumption problem is solved, but it may induce too much load on the kernel's pages table.
-In this case, you should use huge pages so that the kernel creates only one entry per MB of malloced data instead of one entry per 4 KB.
+In this case, you should use huge pages so that the kernel creates only one entry per MB of malloced data instead of one entry per 4 kB.
 To activate this, you must mount a hugetlbfs on your system and allocate at least one huge page: